apierce17/steam-tools/README.md

 ## Install & Usage
 1. Download the project from this github repository

-2. Get your own Steam Web API key from the steam site
+2. Get your own Steam Web API key [here](https://steamcommunity.com/dev/apikey/)

 3. In the ```Compare.js``` and ```random-game.js``` file replace ``` 'STEAM_API_KEY_HERE' ``` with your key